General information that you may need at the beginning of the semester.

 The proposals will be submitted via Blackboard, preferably as PDFs.

-Due 11/5 with revised presentation on 11/12.
-On 11/5, the team will submit a complete presentation and will present it to the class.
-The team will prepare and present a revised presentation on 11/12.
+Due 11/4.
+The team will submit a complete presentation and will present it to the class.
+The team will then prepare and present a revised presentation the following week.

-Syracuse University’s Academic Integrity Policy, found at the URL below, reflects the high value that we, as a university community, place on honesty in academic work.
+Overall Policy: Syracuse University's Academic Integrity Policy reflects the high value that we, as a university community, place on honesty in academic work.
 The policy defines our expectations for academic honesty and holds students accountable for the integrity of all work they submit.
 Students should understand that it is their responsibility to learn about course-specific expectations, as well as about university-wide academic integrity expectations.
 The policy governs appropriate citation and use of sources, the integrity of work submitted in exams and assignments, and the veracity of signatures on attendance sheets and other verification of participation in class activities.
 The policy also prohibits students from submitting the same work in more than one class without receiving written authorization in advance from both instructors.
 Under the policy, students found in violation are subject to grade sanctions determined by the course instructor and non-grade sanctions determined by the School or College where the course is offered as described in the Violation and Sanction Classification Rubric.
-SU students are required to read an online summary of the University’s academic integrity expectations and provide an electronic signature agreeing to abide by them twice a year during pre-term check-in on MySlice.
+Syracuse University students are required to read an online summary of the University’s academic integrity expectations and provide an electronic signature agreeing to abide by them twice a year during pre-term check- in on MySlice.

 SU religious observances notification and policy, found at the URL below, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
 Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes for regular session classes and by the submission deadline for flexibly formatted classes.
 If you prefer, however, you can notify me directly by email.
 In either case, just check with me and we'll work out an arrangement that fits your schedule.